Can UAE damage my ovaries?

 What happens to the particles that you inject?

 The particles that are infused into the uterine arteries remain inside the uterus forever.
-They are specifically sized so that they cannot be displaced or shift.
+They are specifically sized so that they cannot be displaced or shifted.
 They simply become incorporated into the uterus over time.

 What is the cost of a UFE?